edinburgh-napier/set09121/labs/lab4/tileEngine_1.md

   window.draw(*_shape);
 }
 ```

+Finally, you will need to create a player object, and link it into your update and render code from your game loop in order for it to show!

 {:class="important"}
 **At this point you should have a magenta circle moving around a screen.
 Do not continue on if you haven't got everything working so far.**